elephantscale/HI-labs/hadoop-admin/ambari-views/Readme.md

 webhcat.proxyuser.root.groups=*
 webhcat.proxyuser.root.hosts=*

 Restart the required components as indicated by Ambari.
 If you want to add multiple views, you can restart services once, after making changes for all views.

+It is very imporatant to ensure no stale configs are left.
+Keep restarting all services (HDFS, Hive, etc) until all stale configs are gone.

 Create the Files View